FeralAI/o2ptweaks.app/docs/JAMESDSP.md

 # JamesDSP Setup

 O2P Tweaks has 2 options for enabling JamesDSP for handling system-wide EQ.

-The temp root method can be used on any device with the "Run script as Root" feature.
+The temp root method is meant to be used on the Odin2 Portal only, but may work on other devices with the SD8Gen2 processor.

 The root method can be used on any rooted device.

 The included JamesDSP backup file is only intended for use with the Odin 2 Portal.